dpaquette/BugTracker.NET/Blog 4.5 - Updating CKEditor.md

 #Updating CKEditor

 In the last blog post we looked at updating jQuery and a bunch of other components related to jQuery.
-We skipped looking at the CKEditor because, while writen in JavaScript, it does not have a dependency on jQuery.
+We skipped looking at the CKEditor because, while written in JavaScript, it does not have a dependency on jQuery.
 Some of you youngsters might not know this but it is actually possible to write JavaScript without referencing jQuery.
 I know what you're thinking: "Old man Timms has gotten into the elderberry wine again" but it is true.

 [CKEditor](http://ckeditor.com/) is a rich text editor that allows users to add styles such as bold or underline to their bug reports.
 This is exactly the sort of thing "business" needs: pretty bugs.
 That being said, I enjoy using markdown on github so there is legitimate need for this.